-Panama Corporations and Foundations have “Corporate Veil”, which can only be lifted by the national authorities in case they have explicit and supportive evidence that proves that the shareholders or directors of the company have been involved in drug trafficking, money laundering and/or other unlawful acts that are punished by our criminal code.
+Panama Corporations and Foundations have a “Corporate Veil,” which can only be lifted by the national authorities in case they have explicit and supportive evidence that proves that the shareholders or directors of the company have been involved in drug trafficking, money laundering, and/or other unlawful acts that are punished by our criminal code.

-The Panamanian economy has a high rate of development; in 2011 the economy grew by 9.0%, 2.1 more than in 2010.
-Factors such as the real estate boom and construction, the Panama Canal expansion and the import/export trade areas of the Colon Free Zone are important factors that have influenced this growth,
+The Panamanian economy has a high development rate; in 2011, the economy grew by 9.0%, 2.1 more than in 2010.
+Factors such as the real estate boom and construction, the Panama Canal expansion, and the import/export trade areas of the Colon Free Zone are important factors that have influenced this growth,

-The agency Moody's has raised the credit rating of sovereigns in Panama's debtto Baa3, which places it in the investment grade, thanks to the improvement in fiscal and debt position of the country.
+The agency Moody has raised the credit rating of sovereigns in Panama's debt to Baa3, which places it in the investment grade, thanks to the country's fiscal and debt position.

 The official currency of Panama is the US Dollar, which has been in circulation without any exchange control since 1904.
 Panama has no central Bank.

-Panama has one of the most stable governments in all Latin America.
+Panama has one of the most stable governments in all of Latin America.

 Panama is a modern country with advanced communications systems.

-Foreign investment is one of the most important pillars of the Panamanian economy, which is why, national governments are implementing programs and tax and immigration incentives to investors to develop their businesses, such as: Ciudad del Saber, Zona Panama Pacífico, Ley de Sedes Multinacionales among others.
+Foreign investment is one of the most important pillars of the Panamanian economy, so national governments are implementing programs and tax and immigration incentives to investors to develop their businesses, such as Ciudad del Saber, Zona Panama Pacífico, Ley de Sedes Multinacionales, among others.

-All income generated outside of Panama is tax exempt, no matter if the capital is in name of a Panamanian juridical person or a local bank.
-Interests from bank accounts are also tax exempt.
+All income generated outside of Panama is tax-exempt, no matter if the capital is in the name of a Panamanian juridical person or a local bank.
+Interests from bank accounts are also tax-exempt.

 Panama City has the best and most modern banking network in all Latin America.
 We have more than 80 well-known national and international banks.